ClinicalBrainLab/clinicalbrainlab.github.io/content/join/join_cbl_System Admin.md

 If you have the suitable qualifications and are interested, please send detailed CV and inquiry to annabelchen@ntu.edu.sg

 * **Contact information**: Professor S.H.
-Annabel Chen, PhD, Associate Professor, Division of Psychology, School of Social Sciences, Nanyang Technological University, 14 Nanyang Drive, HSS‐04‐19, Singapore 637332, phone +65‐6316‐8836
+Annabel Chen, PhD, Professor, of Psychology, School of Social Sciences, Nanyang Technological University, 48 Nanyang Drive, SHHK-04-19, Singapore 639818, phone +65-6316-8836